coop-blake/Coopilot/README.md

 Will take a few minutes to complete

-    docker-compose -f ./builds/coopilot/docker-compose.yml build
+    docker-compose -f ./builds/coopilot/docker-compose.yml build _This builds the mongo and mysql database server containers as well as the node.js container that runs Coopilot_
 ### Run:
 Start up the Balek containers in the background